ryanatkn/blocks/README.md

 and the issues in [the appropriate repos](https://github.com/spiderspace).

 Spiderspace does not publish to any package registries.
-The projects here are meant to be extracted and published to registries by people who want to, which could include _you_.
+The projects here are meant to be extracted and published to registries by anyone who wishes, which could include _you_.
 The source code is all public domain so you may you use it however you wish.
 Use wisely!